andykorth/oogcapitalmanagement/content/posts/what-we-know-about-gateways/index.md

 ## Key Points We Know:

+Gateways are now documented in the [Apex Handbook](https://handbook.apex.prosperousuniverse.com/wiki/infrastructure-gateway/index.html).
+Now with the gateways out in the [Connectivity Release](https://com.prosperousuniverse.com/t/release-notes-connectivity/7260), some of the information here is outdated.

 ### How they work:

 * A planetary government can commission gateways in orbit.
 They administer those gateways.